pb66/OEM-documentation/BuildingBlocks/AndroidApp/AndroidAppPart1.md

 ![HelloWorld App](files/Emulator.png)

+**Uploading the app to your phone**
+Turn on developer mode:
+Click on Settings > About Phone, click 7 times on build number at the bottom to unlock developer mode.
+Enable USB Debugging.
+Connect your phone to your computer with a USB cable The phone should now appear in the targets list when you click on run in eclipse.

 ### 1) Fetching a feed value

 As a first step it would be nice to get the current value of an emoncms feed and display it next to our hello world message